-Physically, each TOE tablet, convertible, or phone consists of an ARMv7 Thumb-2, x86 and x64 architecture.
-The TOE executes on processors from Intel (x86 and x64), AMD (x86 and x64), or Qualcomm (ARM).
+Physically the TOE is an x64 tablet computer.
+The TOE executes on processors from Intel.
 Refer to section 1.1 for the specific list of hardware included in the evaluation.

 A set of devices may be attached as part of the TOE: